Codeventurer144/SQL-BI-Analysis/README.md

 2. Total Sales so far.
 3. Summary of Total Items sold.
 4. Average Order value.
-5. Sales by Category (e.g., revenue from each pizza category).
+5. Sales by Category (the revenue from each pizza category).
 6. Top Selling Items.
 7. Orders per hour.
 8. Sales per hour.